mhassan-suliman/sampleApp/README.md

-# This is a sample App
+## this is a demo app
-sample App
+This sis a demo app